-After the end of the reporting period, the following dividend was proposed by the Directors.
-This dividend will be recognised in subsequent financial period upon approval by the owners of the Company.
+After the end of the reporting period, the following dividend was declared and paid on 3 April 2015 and will be recognised in subsequent financial period.

-S per sha en are Total amount RM Single-tier final 2013 ordinary 1. .00 2,473,333
+Sen per share Total amount RM Single-tier second interim 2014 ordinary 1.00 2,473,333

-23. Operating Segments - Group
+23. Operating segments - Group